-- Governance of Enterprise IT - Evaluate, Direct and Monitor (EDM) 5 processes - Management of Enterprise IT - Align, Plan and Organise (APO) 13 processes - o Build, Acquire and Implement (BAI) 10 processes - o Deliver, Service and Support (DSS) 6 processes - o Monitor, Evaluate and Assess (MEA) 3 processes
+- Governance of Enterprise IT - o Evaluate, Direct and Monitor (EDM) 5 processes - Management of Enterprise IT - o Align, Plan and Organise (APO) 13 processes - o Build, Acquire and Implement (BAI) 10 processes - o Deliver, Service and Support (DSS) 6 processes - o Monitor, Evaluate and Assess (MEA) 3 processes

-The domains map to the IT function's traditional responsibility areas of plan, build, run and monitor
+The domains map to the IT function's traditional responsibility areas of plan, build, run and monitor objectives

-Evaluate, Direct and Monitor (EDM) Governance ensures that enterprise objectives are achieved by evaluating stakeholder needs, conditions and options; setting direction through prioritisation and decision making; and monitoring performance, compliance and progress against agreed-on direction and objectives Align, Plan and Organize (APO) The Align, Planning and Organisation domain covers the use of information & technology and how best it can be used in a company to help achieve the company's goals and objectives.
-It also highlights the organisational and infrastructural form IT is to take in order to achieve the optimal results and to generate the most benefits from the use of IT.
-Build, Acquire and Implement (BAI) The Build, Acquire and Implement domain covers identifying IT requirements, acquiring the technology, and implementing it within the company's current business processes.
-Deliver, Service and Support (DSS) The Deliver, Service and Support domain focuses on the delivery aspects of the information technology.
+Evaluate, Direct Governance ensures that enterprise objectives and Monitor (EDM) are achieved by evaluating stakeholder needs, conditions and options; setting direction through prioritisation and decision making; and monitoring performance, compliance and progress against agreed-on direction and

+-

+Align, Plan and The Align, Planning and Organization domain

+Organize (APO) covers the use of information & technology and

+how best it can be used in a company to help

+achieve the company's goals and objectives.
+It

+also highlights the organizational and

+infrastructural form IT is to take in order to

+achieve the optimal results and to generate

+the most benefits from the use of IT.

+Build, Acquire and Implement (BAI)

+The Build, Acquire and Implement domain covers identifying IT requirements, acquiring the technology, and implementing it within the company's current business processes.

+Deliver, Service and Support (DSS)

+The Deliver, Service and Support domain focuses on the delivery aspects of the information technology.
 It covers areas such as the execution of the applications within the IT system and its results, as well as, the support processes that enable the effective and efficient execution of these IT systems.